Columbus Clippers

 The Columbus Clippers are a Minor League Baseball team of the International League (IL) and the Triple-A affiliate of the Cleveland Guardians.
 They are located in Columbus, Ohio, and are named for speedy merchant sailing vessels known as clippers.
 The team has played their home games at Huntington Park since 2009.
 They previously played at Cooper Stadium from 1977 to 2008.

-The Clippers were established in 1977 as members of the Triple-A International League.
-In conjunction with Major League Baseball's reorganization of Minor League Baseball in 2021, the Clippers were shifted to the Triple-A East, but this was renamed the IL in 2022.
+The Clippers were established in 1977 as members of the Triple-A International League, and continue as such today.
 They won seven IL championships during a 28-year affiliation with the New York Yankees (1979–2006).
 Columbus has won four more IL titles and two Triple-A championships since affiliating with Cleveland in 2009.

 History

 Before the Clippers

 Professional baseball was first played in Columbus, Ohio, in 1877 by the Columbus Buckeyes of the International Association.
 It has been represented at the highest levels of Minor League Baseball nearly continuously since 1902, at first in the American Association by the Columbus Senators (1902–1930) and Columbus Red Birds (1931–1954) and then in the International League (IL) by the Columbus Jets (1955–1970).
 In 1971, the Jets moved to Charleston, West Virginia, as the Charleston Charlies, touching off a six-year drought of minor-league baseball in Columbus.